Certification criteria for playgroups

 HS12 Incident notification to the Ministry of Education

-Where there is a serious injury or illness or incident involving a child while at the playgroup, the service provider must notify the Ministry of Education as soon as practicable after the event.
+Where there is a serious injury or illness or incident involving a child while at the playgroup, the service provider must notify us as soon as practicable after the event.

-After the incident has been managed on site (e.g. first aid provided, parents notified, any other agencies notified if required), it is recommended that you then call your Ministry area office adviser to inform them of the incident.
+After the incident has been managed on site (e.g. first aid provided, parents notified, any other agencies notified if required), it is recommended that you then call your local Ministry office to inform them of the incident.
 Then you should send them a copy of the notification.

-Once notified, the Ministry of Education will follow up with the service to ensure any recommended actions are put in place.
+Once notified, we will follow up with the service to ensure any recommended actions are put in place.